tallpat/oui/README.md

 copy to /bin
 ```
-sudo cp oui /bin/oui
+$sudo cp oui /bin/oui
 ```

 make executable
 ```
-sudo chmod +x /bin/oui
+$sudo chmod +x /bin/oui
 ```

 Run:

-To run an OUI lookup, type "oui xx:xx:xx:xx:xx:xx" where the x's are the MAC address to lookup (must be >=6 digits)
+To run an OUI lookup, type "oui xx:xx:xx:xx:xx:xx" where the x's are the MAC address to lookup (input must be >=6 digits)

 Sample: